• WORK

 Comments: 3

-"the logo is mall, i want it bigger". this sentence has been heard countless times by those of us who dedicate ourselves in one way or another to the visual identity of brands.
+"The logo is small, I want it bigger".
+This phrase has been heard countless times by those of us who dedicate ourselves in one way or another to the visual identity of brands.

 illustration: luis echánove